la-ots/pelican/docs/introduction/considerations.md

 ## Accessible, Equitable

 Consider accessible, equitable design in your work.
 Pelican is built to evolve as we learn more about our users’ needs.
-This covers accessibility, it cosniders users with diverse backgrounds and challenges to using digital products.

 ## Layout